Audie Award for Short Stories or Collections

 The Audie Award for Short Stories or Collections is one of the Audie Awards presented annually by the Audio Publishers Association (APA).
 It awards excellence in narration, production, and content for an audiobook collection of short stories released in a given year.
 From 2000 to 2001 it was given as the Audie Award for Short Stories, Essays, or Collections.
 It has been awarded since 2000.

 Winners and finalists

+Winners are listed at the beginning of each year and are highlighted in green.